Powering energy freedom in West Virginia with solar Power Purchase Agreements

 Unfortunately, current state law doesn’t allow power purchase agreements (PPAs).
 PPAs are a widely used financing mechanism for solar projects.
 They are a contract between a third-party developer to install, own, and operate a solar array on a customer’s property, and the customer who agrees to purchase electricity produced by the array at a fixed rate.
 This fixed rate is typically lower than what the customer pays to the local utility company.
 These contracts are set for a specific time-period, usually 15 years.
-PPAs are legal in 26 states, including Virginia, Ohio, Pennsylvania, Maryland, and Georgia.
+PPAs are legal in at least 28 states, including Virginia, Ohio, Pennsylvania, Maryland, and Georgia.

 PPAs are especially important because they enable tax-exempt institutions to take advantage of the federal solar tax credit.
 The system’s owner benefits from the tax credit and can pass those savings along to the customer through a PPA.

 Solar PPAs would benefit West Virginia communities, businesses, and nonprofit organizations by: